stevenp/xctest-additions/README.md

 XCTAsyncTestCase
 ---------------
 XCTest-capable drop-in replacements for [GHUnit](https://github.com/gabriel/gh-unit/)'s class for writing asynchronous tests, `GHAsyncUnitTestCase`.
+This class will let you test asynchronous behavior using regular XCTest targets so they can be ran easily from Xcode or Xcode Server.

 Drag the files `XCTAsyncTestCase.h` and `XCTAsyncTestCase.m` into your project and add them to your iOS tests target.

-Example test on blocks usage, `TestAsync.m`:
+Example test case on blocks usage, `TestAsync.m`:
 ```
 @interface TestAsync : XCTAsyncTestCase